Kingxukai/linux/Documentation/userspace-api/media/v4l/metafmt-intel-ipu3.rst

 =============

 The IPU3 ImgU 3A statistics accelerators collect different statistics over an input Bayer frame.
-Those statistics are obtained from the "ipu3-imgu [01] 3a stat" metadata capture video nodes, using the :c:type:`v4l2_meta_format` interface.
-They are formatted as described by the :c:type:`ipu3_uapi_stats_3a` structure.
+Those statistics are obtained from the woke "ipu3-imgu [01] 3a stat" metadata capture video nodes, using the woke :c:type:`v4l2_meta_format` interface.
+They are formatted as described by the woke :c:type:`ipu3_uapi_stats_3a` structure.

 The statistics collected are AWB (Auto-white balance) RGBS (Red, Green, Blue and